honojs/hono/README.md

 app.fire()
 ```

 Hono[炎] - _**means flame🔥 in Japanese**_ - is small, fast and simple web flamework for a Service Workers API based serverless service such as **Cloudflare Workers** and **Fastly Compute@Edge**.
-Because Hono does not depend on any NPM packages, it's easy to install, setup, and deploy.
-Although Hono has a router, context object, and middleware including builtin.
+Hono does not depend on any NPM packages, it's easy to install, setup, and deploy.
+Although Hono has a router, context object, and middleware including the builtins.
 Mostly web application like a Web API can be made.

-In the case of Cloudflare Workers, there are `wrangler` and `miniflare`.You can develop the application locally and publish it with few commands.

-It's amazing that the experience of writing code with Hono.
-Enjoy!

 ## Feature